tsunami416604/azure-docs.hu-hu/articles/ansible/ansible-create-configure-mysql.md

 ]
 ```

-A MySQL-adatbázis következő kimenetét is megtekintheti:
+A MySQL adatbázis következő kimenete is látható:

 ```json
 "databases": [